HungNguyen501/python-fastapi/README.md

 The interface layer includes `api` module and `schemas` module.
 That should define API endpoints and interact with service layer.

 ## Service layer
 The service layer includes `services` module.
 That should store business logic.
-Service layer acts as an intermediate layer between the API layer and database layer.
+Service layer acts as an intermediate layer between the Interface layer and Database layer.

 ## Database layer
 The database layer includes `repositories` module and `db` module.
 That should contain database connectors, data models.
 This layer accepts the processed data from the service layer and perform queries and operations to interact with the database.